ibm-cloud-docs/log-analysis/devops/config_api.md

 {:external: target="_blank" .external}

-# Managing views and alerts programmatically
+# Managing views and alerts by using the REST API
 {: #config_api}

 You can use the *Configuration REST API* to manage programmatically views and alerts.